felixleopoldo/benchpress/README.md

         script:
             "../scripts/structure_learning_algorithms/mylib_myalg.R"
 ```
-If R is not installed on your system, you may change None to "docker://r-base" in order to run the script in a Singularity container based on the r-base Docker image.
+If R is not installed on your system, you may change the container from None to "docker://r-base" in order to run the script in a Singularity container based on the r-base Docker image.

-To upload your algorithms to Benchpress, you should install it in a Docker image, push it to [Docker Hub](https://hub.docker.com/), and align the algorithm with the existing ones following [CONTRIBUTING.md](CONTRIBUTING.md).
+To upload your algorithm to Benchpress, you should install it in a Docker image, push it to [Docker Hub](https://hub.docker.com/), and align the algorithm with the existing ones following [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Available modules